Lower School

 • Language Arts

-Second grade language arts encompasses reading comprehension, literary response and analysis, word analysis, fluency, vocabulary development, and writing activities.
+Second grade language arts encompass advanced phonics concepts, reading comprehension, literary response and analysis, word analysis, fluency, vocabulary development, and writing activities.
 Students read orally each day, and discussions of their reading emphasize critical thinking and giving meaning to the texts.
 Students compare and contrast plot, setting, and character, and look at different versions of the same stories from different cultures.
 As they read, their understanding of punctuation addresses expression and comprehension.
 Writing exercises include penmanship practice, working toward a transition to cursive in third grade, the use of reference materials, editing and proofreading, journal writing, and learning how to write letters and stories.

 • Math